Marketing Traps: How Advertisers Use Psychology to Sway

 It shouldn’t come as a surprise when you Google “bathing suits,” only shortly thereafter to have swimwear ads litter your Facebook feed.
 Wikipedia defines marketing as “the business process of identifying, anticipating and satisfying customers’ needs and wants.”
 But what about deceptive or misleading marketing traps?

 There’s an entire branch of research dedicated to understanding consumer behavior via psychological, technological, and economical principles.
 However, you may be less aware of misleading marketing traps or tactics intended to foster false trust or play on subconscious fears.

 Here’s a real life example: Recently, I used DoorDash to order breakfast from Silver Diner.
 I was shocked when the total came to nearly $70.
 Luckily, my husband was too; he suggested going directly through the restaurant.
 I selected the equivalent menu items and it was $30 cheaper!!
 DoorDash not only raised entrée prices, but charged additional fees on top of the delivery fee and tip.
 To think, I wouldn’t have compared prices had my husband not been (duly) outraged; I almost fell victim to “brand trust.”

 Consider the companies you trust.
 Why don’t you question their products, services, prices, etc.?
 Are you brand-washed?

 To avoid misleading marketing traps, always compare prices, read reviews from verified buyers, avoid grocery shopping when you’re hungry, steer clear of end-of-aisles deals, buy off-season, etc.

-This article explores a few lesser-known ways marketers influence consumers by using psychological principles, and how to avoid them.
+This article explores a few lesser-known ways marketers influence consumers by using psychological principles (marketing tactic traps), and how to avoid them.
 When you, the consumer, know the science behind advertising strategies, you’re better equipped to make educated decisions (and will avoid feeling betrayed by a food delivery app!)

 A false sense of health